kajalpatel20/E-Commerce-Back-End/README.md

 Create the code needed in `server.js` to sync the Sequelize models to the MySQL database on server start.

-## Grading Requirements

-This homework is graded based on the following criteria:

-### Deliverables: 10%

-* The GitHub repository containing your application code.

-### Walkthrough Video: 37%

 * A walkthrough video that demonstrates the functionality of the e-commerce back end must be submitted, and a link to the video should be included in your readme file.